DrGlaucous/doukutsu-rs-nm/README.md

 ### Building

 Simply run the `cargo build` command from within the drsretroarch subdirectory to build the core for the parent system.
 To build it for other systems, the process is no different than building a generic library.
-(For instance, for android, you'd use [cargo-ndk](https://github.com/bbqsrc/cargo-ndk), or for iOS, [cargo lipo](https://github.com/TimNN/cargo-lipo).)
+(For instance, for android, you'd use [cargo ndk](https://github.com/bbqsrc/cargo-ndk), or for iOS, [cargo lipo](https://github.com/TimNN/cargo-lipo).)

+Optionally, there's a makefile in the `drsretroarch` subdirectory that automates things like codesigning for the IOS libraries and renaming for the linux and android libraries.
+(It automatically downloads the proper targets for compilation and trims the `lib` prefix from the built libraries to match the retorarch naming semantics.)
+Using `make` will build the retroarch library for the current system. `make ios` will build for IOS (requires `cargo lipo`), `make android` will build for android (requires `cargo ndk`).

 ### Personal notes